PurdueCAM2Project/CameraDatabaseClient/readme.md

 Full documentation and examples can be found at https://purduecam2project.github.io/CameraDatabaseClient.

 ## Location
-The CAM2 client is avaliable for pip install in https://pypi.org/
+The CAM2 client is available for pip install in https://pypi.org/

 ## Registration
 In order to access the API, you must make an account through the CAM2 project website, and register a new application.
 The website can be found here: https://www.cam2project.net/.

+## Usage
+Step 1) Please use the following command to install the package: 'pip install CAM2CameraDatabaseAPIClient'.

+Step 2) On the Class import the CAM2CameraDatabaseAPIClient's  client and camera classes.

+Step 3) Create an object of client and pass the  clientID  and clientSecret as parameters.

+Step 4) Use the routes of the API, for description of all the methods please view the documentation (https://purduecam2project.github.io/CameraDatabaseClient)